MrAlias/otel-schema/OTEP.md

 * Configure SDK, but also configure instrumentation.
 * It needs to be able to version stability while evolving
 * The configuration can be validated client side.
+* Support environment variable substitution to give users the option to avoid storing secrets in these files.

 ## Internal details